-Khalid Masood, 52, Photo: London Attacker From Kent And Birmingham [Graphic]
+Khalid Masood: London Attacker From Kent Identified By British Police [Graphic]

 — Inquisitr News (@theinquisitr) March 22, 2017

 Masood was a native of England with a 20-year police record, according to the New York Times.
 Khalid recently lived in the city of Birmingham, as reported by the publication.
-The British-born Khalid has been identified, according to NBC News, as the man who used a car to plow down people on Westminster Bridge, and used a knife to kill three people.
-One of those people was an American tourist, one was a police officer and the other was a Spanish teacher.
+The British-born Khalid has been identified, according to NBC News, as the man who used a car to plow down people on Westminster Bridge and used a knife to kill three people.
+One of those people was an American tourist, one was a police officer, and the other was a Spanish teacher.
 More than 29 others suffered injuries.
 Masood was known as a man who had been investigated for his “violent extremism” and viewpoints.

 His name was Kurt Cochran, a husband and a father.
 He came to Britain as a tourist from Utah.
 He was killed yesterday by Khalid Masood. pic.twitter.com/S4b2bb3Aq0